chk7082/henesys2ellinia/README.md

 ## Loss

 Adversial loss makes the result realistic(indistinguishable from real distribution).
-I used [least square loss from LSGAN](https://arxiv.org/abs/1611.04076) for adversial loss as author did.
+Among those, [least square loss from LSGAN](https://arxiv.org/abs/1611.04076) was used as author did.

 Cycle consistency loss was introduced in this paper.
 Basically it means, if we transfrom the image from A to another distribution by using one generator, and then transform it back by using the other generator(which forms a cycle), we want those two to be equal.
-So cycle consistency loss is defined as the L1 distance between those two images.
+So cycle consistency loss is defined as the L1 distance between those two images in pixel space.

-I omitted the optional identity loss described in paper
+The optional identity loss (described in paper) was omitted.

+- generator_loss = lsgan_adversial_loss + lambda * cycle_consistency_loss

+  - lambda = 10 was used.

+- discriminator_loss = lsgan_adversial_loss / 2

+  - discriminator objective was divided by 2, just to slow down the rate at which it learns.

 <br>

 ## Generator

-I used the generator with 2 contracting blocks & 9 residual blocks & 2 expanding blocks.
+Each generator is composed of 2 contracting blocks & 9 residual blocks & 2 expanding blocks.
 - c7s1-64, d128, d256, R256 * 9, u128, u64, c7s1-3 (following the notation of paper in Section 7.2)

 <br>

 ## Discriminator

-I used the [PatchGAN](https://arxiv.org/abs/1611.07004v3) discriminator(introduced in [pix2pix](https://arxiv.org/abs/1611.07004v3)) of receptive field : 70 (in pixels)
+Each discriminator is [PatchGAN](https://arxiv.org/abs/1611.07004v3) discriminator(introduced in [pix2pix](https://arxiv.org/abs/1611.07004v3)) of receptive field : 70 (in pixels)
+- C64 - C128 - C256 - C512 - output (also following the notation of paper in Section 7.2)

 <br>